 \section{Functional-analytic background}

-We refer to~\autocite{Sho1997a,Zei1990a,AlbRya2006a,BauCom2017a,Bar2010a} for in-depth analysis and extensions of the monotone operator theory presented freely in this section, where, in particular, \autocite{AlbRya2006a}~thoroughly covers regularisation of ill-posed problems and~\autocite{BauCom2017a} focuses on the Hilbert-space setting.
+We refer to~\autocite{Sho1997a,Zei1990a,AlbRya2006a,BauCom2017a,Bar2010a} for in-depth analysis and extensions of the theory presented freely in this section, noting that \autocite{AlbRya2006a}~thoroughly covers regularisation of ill-posed problems and that~\autocite{BauCom2017a} focuses on the Hilbert-space setting.

-In the study of~\eqref{eq:subgradient-lavrentiev-reg}, our main functional-analytic tool is the following fundamental principle due to Browder and Minty, where, throughout the text, \({ (\X, \norm{ }) }\) denotes a real, reflexive Banach space with topological dual~\({ (\X^*, \norm{ }_{ \X^* } ) }\).
+Our main tool in the study of~\eqref{eq:subgradient-lavrentiev-reg} is the fundamental theorem in monotone operator theory.